SUSE/rmt/README.md

 ## Configuration

-Available configuration options can be found in `config/rmt.yml` file.
+Available configuration options can be found in the `etc/rmt.conf` file.

 ### Mirroring settings

 - `mirroring.mirror_src` - whether to mirror source (arch = `src`) repos or not.
 - `mirroring.base_dir` - a directory where mirrored files will be stored.
-HTTP server should be configured to serve files from this directory under `mirroring.mirror_url_prefix`.
+The HTTP server should be configured to serve files from this directory under `mirroring.mirror_url_prefix`.
 - `mirroring.mirror_url_prefix` - URL path that will be used to access mirrored files on the HTTP server.

 For example, for a given configuration values: